 I started with PersonalLoans.com after destroying my credit score in the 2008 housing bust.
 I used the loan site to consolidate my debt and later for a home improvement loan.
 The site specializes in bad credit loans but offers several options, including p2p, personal loans, and even traditional bank loans.

 - Loans up to $40,000 with monthly payments up to 60 months

 - Rates from 9% to 36% depending on your credit score

-Upstart is a newer online lender and uses a unique credit scoring system that may make it easier for some borrowers to get a loan.
-Instead of just using your credit report and score to approve your loan, Upstart also takes into account your academic history including the school you went to and your degree.
+Upstart is a newer online lender with a unique credit scoring system that may make it easier for some borrowers to get a loan.
+Instead of just using your credit report and score to approve your loan, Upstart also considers your academic history, including your school and degree.

 That makes the site perfect for newly graduated borrowers with no or little credit.
-It can be a good option to consolidate student loans or just get the money you need to start your professional life.
+It can be an excellent option to consolidate student loans or get the money you need to start your professional life.